Mark Manson: Personal life

 Mark Manson was raised in Austin, Texas, in the United States, where he attended St. Andrews Episcopal School after his parents got a divorce.
-He moved to Boston, Massachusetts, to study International Relations, and graduated from Boston University in 2007.
+He moved to Boston, Massachusetts, to study international relations, and graduated from Boston University in 2007.

-He is married to Fernanda Neute, a wellness influencer whom he met while traveling in São Paulo.
-They currently live in Los Angeles.

 Blogs

 Manson started his first blog about dating advice in 2008.

 In 2010, he started a new blog called post masculine (now defunct) which provided general life advice for men.
 Manson moved his blog to markmanson.net in 2013.

-In 2015, Manson published a blog article "The Subtle Art of Not Giving a Fuck", which would form the basis of his second book by the same name.
+In 2015, Manson published a blog article, "The Subtle Art of Not Giving a Fuck", which would form the basis of his second book by the same name.